• Start-up

 For this project, the most important anticipated climate change impacts include:

-Invasive plant populations may disproportionally benefit from the longer growing season, threatening forest integrity in the areas of the site where these occur.
+Invasive plant populations may disproportionally benefit from the longer growing season and canopy openings created by tree morality events associated with climate change, threatening forest integrity in the areas of the site.

-Emerald ash borer will likely eliminate white ash, and hemlock woolly adelgid threatens hemlock.
+Nonnative pests and diseases are likely to increase in spread and cause damage to native tree species.
+Emerald ash borer will likely eliminate white ash, which is a common species on site, and hemlock woolly adelgid threatens hemlock.

 Southern pine beetle may spread further in Massachusetts, causing problems for white pine at Elm Hill.

-The forest is moderately diverse and includes some southern-associated tree species, which should provide some buffer against wholesale climate-related forest loss.
+The forest is moderately diverse and includes some southern-associated tree species like hickories and oaks, which should provide some buffer against wholesale climate-related forest loss.

 The site has a large amount of topographical complexity, which should offer some additional thermal buffering.
 North-facing slopes and narrow valleys are likely to warm less.